PokeNavBot/pokenav-documentation/source/index.rst

     * Track team distribution and who has arrived
     * Update your current raid status to the rest of discord
     * Rule-based automatic notifications via discord

+* Trainer Profiles
+    * Syncs across multiple services
+    * Links to your Silph Road Traveler's Card
+    * Links to Pokebattler Pokebox
+    * Links to your TrainerDex profile

 * Research support
     * Report research rewards at pokestops